bitwiseshiftleft/factorio-router/README.md

 ![smart router screenshot](resources/screenshot-smart.jpg)

 Smart routers are designed to form a network, routing items from provider stations to requester stations.
 The routers and the stations form a network connected by green wires.
 When two smart routers are connected together, their port lights will turn green.
+You can see that nothing is sent south from the central router to the southwest one, because the ports aren't connected.
 When a smart router is connected to a requester or provider, its port light will turn blue.

 The requests can be set on each requester station by an integrated constant combinator, or using the circuit network.